CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Game/IItemUtils.md

 ## Get Items by name
 These two functions both return an IItemStack[] containing all matching items.
-The first item checks against the registry name, the 2nd the unlocalized name.
+The first checks against the items' registry names, the 2nd uses the unlocalized names.

 ```Java
 //getItemsByRegexRegistryName(String Regex)